• NCERT Solutions

 (a) The ovaries produce the female egg cells, called the ova or oocytes.
 The oocytes are then transported to the fallopian tube where fertilisation by a sperm may occur.
 Then the zygote travels down the fallopian tube, where it becomes a morula.

-(b) The fertilised egg then moves to the uterus, where the uterine lining has thickened in response to the normal hormones of the reproductive cycle.
+a) The fertilised egg then moves to the uterus, where the uterine lining has thickened . b) The fertilised egg then moves to the uterus, where the uterine lining has thickened .

-(c) Once fertilised in the ampullary region of the fallopian tube, the embryo the uterine cavity at the blastocyst stage after 5 days of fertilisation.
+c) Once fertilised in the ampulary region of the fallopian tube, the embryo the uterine cavity at the blastocyst stage after 5 days of fertilisation .

 Section – D